-Hotel Ballard it is a 3.5-star hotel near Nordic Heritage Museum.
+Hotel Ballard is a 3.5-star hotel near Nordic Heritage Museum.
 It is a Boutique hotel with 2 indoor pools.
-It offers restaurant and bar and a great rooftop terrace.
+It offers a restaurant and bar and a great rooftop terrace.

 ($$$) Luxury Accomodation

-Fremont Oasis is a luxury apartament features air-conditioned accommodation with a patio and free WiFi.
+Fremont Oasis is a luxury apartment that features air-conditioned accommodation with a patio and free WiFi.
 The holiday home has 2 bedrooms.

 Seattle RV Parks

-Eagle Tree RV Park is a year-round scenic park at historic Poulsbo.
+Eagle Tree RV Park is a year-round scenic park in historic Poulsbo.
 Offers free casino shuttle.
-It is short drive to Seattle Ferries.
+It is a short drive to Seattle Ferries.
 Offers 53 sites with WiFi.

-Lake Pleasant RV Park it is located in Seattle area, in Bothell, offers 119 sites with WiFi.
+Lake Pleasant RV Park is located in the Seattle area, in Bothell, offers 119 sites with WiFi.